augustgrantham/textgraph/README.md

 - **Know Your Syntax** I spent hours at the beginning of this project failing to understand why my quadratic function would not graph correctly.
 The issue turned out to be my use of the "^" operator when trying to raise x to the second power.
 This is NOT a power operator in Javascript, but a binary expression operator for XOR.
 Once I replaced the carrot top symbol with the correct operator "**" it worked perfectly.
 - **Dynamic User Design** Adding user input was a neccessity to turn the project from a pattern printer into a interactive web application, but developing it was not as straight forward as I assumed.
 I wanted a fluid and intuitive user interface, similiar to desmos or Khan Academy.
 This required switching the formula input, handling null responses when a paragraph tag wasn't currently in the DOM, and reworking the calculator to automatically update whenever a paremeter is tweaked.
 The result was much more responsive software, and a better appreciation, and interest in UX/UI design.

+## Future Plans

+- **Increases precision** The current graphing system works great for integer values, but is unable to make the fluid graph shapes of traditional graphing calculators.
+In the future I plan to larger 2x2 squares for intengers, giving room for in between data points to smooth the graphs while retaining the text based aesthetic.
 ## Getting Started
 To run this web application locally you can either